-Learn about the smallholder agriculture and explore conventional and alternative farming practices in Malawi.
+Learn about the sustainable smallholder agriculture and explore tensions between conventional and agroecological/regenerative farming practices in Malawi.

 Examine government agriculture programs responding to food insecurity in a country that has recognized food sovereignty and the right to food in its constitution since 2008.